graiola/target_estimation/README.md

 - Test ---- MeasurementCallback_v2 seems to work properly: targets are correctly stored in the maps
 - created a new node: multiple_target.
 This correctly works with vectorial trgets (map of targets)
 - to finilize the code we need to record a bag with multiple targets, understand how to determine the number of targets from incoming /tf messages ad then set n_target automatically

+# Notes 2021/09/15
+- Implemented new node called multiple_target_node to keep things separated from what we did considering the sigle target
+- Fixed callback_v2 and update_v2
+- Fixed publisher target_marker and target_estimation in multiple_target_nide
+- To fix: measurementCallback_v2 so that it occurs only when a measurement is obtained.
+Currently, it occurs with a a frequency equal to the publishing frequency since multiple_target_node is being both publising and subscribing to /tf topic
+	- [ ] check at the beginning of the callbakc which is the publishing node?
+	- [ ] publish target marker to a different topic, but this may not be convenient to visualize the frames in rviz.
+We already do this through target_estimation topic